 This consists of industry-written rules and codes of conduct enforced by the industry itself.
-Where industry participants understand and appreciate the need for self-regulation, this can be a good option.
+Where industry participants understand and appreciate the need for self-regulation and there is a low risk to the community in the event of non-compliance, this can be a good option.

-Any red tape resulting from self-regulation is usually minimal and often administered sympathetically by the industry.
+Any costs resulting from self-regulation are usually minimal and often administered sympathetically by industry.
 Self-regulation is a good option where the consequences of market failure are low and the market is likely to move towards an optimal outcome by itself.